fiendish/rhyming_is_easy/README.md

 Encouraging language to keep you on track, a mantra of power, "Go!
 Firmly attack!
 It isn't enough to just plan your day smarter!
-You're here to be stronger, so push and Work Harder".
+You're here to be stronger, so push and Work Harder."
 ```

 <br clear="right"/>